 Over the last four days I’ve been tramping in Mount Aspiring National Park near Wanaka.
 I started in the Matukituki River valley, an idyllic mountain valley with green grass, turquoise river, soaring glacier-clad mountains, and waterfalls pouring down from the sides.
 The bottom of the valley is used for sheep grazing, and while I normally am not too fond of these helpless little creatures, they sure do a good job of mowing the lawn, so to speak, resulting in beautiful grassy meadows.

-Trip Reports: Backpacking In Mt.
-Aspiring National Park, New Zealand - November 2008
+Backpacking in Mt.
+Aspiring National Park, New Zealand

 Anyways, I ended up hiking about 4,000 feet up out of the valley and camping in my tent up on Cascade Saddle, with huge views of Mt.
 Aspiring and the Southern Alps.